With its 50 foot high tower perched on the edge of a 100ft high cliff, Blackhead Lighthouse has now been in operation for over 116 years.

 For a recent birthday celebration, we were fortunate to stay over in 'Lightkeepers House 2'.
 The Irish Landmark Trust has divided the house for separate bookings, plus a third building called 'The Cutter'.
-I've included links further below for each of these, plus a few better shots of the rooms and facilities available.
+Links of these further below..

-For now, here's a few pics of our stay...
+For now, here are few pics of our stay...

 Not a bad view, eh?
 The entrance to the house is from the rear.
 While the views are brilliant as you approach the lighthouse, once you step out the front you're in for a real treat.

 Look to the right and you'll be seeing the Antrim Coastline stretching down to Whitehead, on round to Belfast, across to Bangor, Holywood, the green hills of north Down and even the Copeland Islands just off Donaghadee.

 As the sun started to disappear, the tower lit up...and it was surprising how quiet it was.
 Not sure what we expected, but watching the silent beams shooting across the lough for miles was hypnotising.
 (The camp chairs and blankets ever-present in the boot of my car came in handy!)

 And for the rest of the night we did pretty much nothing more than that - swapping the chilly al-fresco views for a snug living room with a blazing fire, books, board games and bants.